-Select a testing site with Pearson VUE, BCEN’s test delivery provider, and schedule your exam appointment within your 90-day testing window.
+Testing Center: Select your testing center, exam date and time with PSI Exams, BCEN’s test delivery provider, and schedule your exam appointment within your 90-day testing window.

-We strongly recommend that you decide on the date you want to sit for the exam and promptly schedule that date with Pearson VUE.
+We strongly recommend that you decide on the date you want to sit for the exam and promptly schedule that date with PSI.